 Nitrogen purging plays an important role in the safety and functioning of various plants that are susceptible to fire hazards.
 In fire and explosion protection engineering, an inert (ie, non-flammable) purge gas (like nitrogen, helium, argon, etc) is introduced into an enclosed system (eg, a container or process vessel) to prevent the formation of a fuming flammable atmosphere.
 This inert gas helps to mitigate the risk by overriding hazardous fire/explosion-forming agents like oxygen.
 In this article, we will explore more about Nitrogen purging, Its definition, procedure, benefits, etc.

 What is Nitrogen Purging?

-Many a time people in safety engineering ask what does nitrogen purging actually means.
-Nitrogen purging is the process of introducing nitrogen into closed vessels, pipelines, containers, etc to displace undesirable hazardous atmosphere and to clean the inner walls.
+Many a time people in safety engineering ask what nitrogen purging actually means.
+Nitrogen purging is the process of introducing nitrogen into closed vessels, pipelines, containers, etc to displace undesirable hazardous atmospheres and to clean the inner walls.
 Nitrogen in the nitrogen purging process pushes out oxygen and moisture and creates a stable non-combustible environment, thus reducing the potential hazard.

 Why Nitrogen Purging is Required?

 Chemical Industries like acetylene production plants, Oil and Gas plants require nitrogen purging on a regular basis.
 The main benefits that nitrogen purging provides are:

 - Nitrogen purging helps in removing the oxygen % from the internal surfaces of the pipelines and equipment.
 So, the possibilities of sparks and fires are greatly reduced during operation.